 Not a different perspective, but a new perspective

 The Austrian born British philosopher Ludwig Wittgenstein (1889-1951) called this switching back-and-forth between two interpretations of an image, a “Gestalt" switch, a mental switch from seeing the world one way to another completely different way.
-“Gestalt” being a German word for form or shape.
+“Gestalt” is a German word for form or shape.

 Thomas Samuel Kuhn (1922 – 1996) was an American physicist, historian and philosopher of science, whose controversial 1962 book The Structure of Scientific Revolutions was influential in both academic and popular circles, introducing the term paradigm shift, which has since become an English-language idiom.